It’s a cliché, but indoor cycling’s reputation for being mind-numbingly boring was previously well-earned.

 For shorter intervals, though, it can introduce problems.

 When doing sprints in ERG mode, undershooting the required power will cause a smart trainer to keep adding more resistance, in an attempt to tease more effort out of your legs.

 If you can’t stay on top of your cadence, it’s easy to fall into what’s known as the “spiral of death”.

 This is where the trainer keeps increasing the resistance causing your cadence to keep slowing, which prompts the trainer to increase the resistance even further.

 If this happens to you (as it has to me), don’t panic.
 Simply stop pedalling for a few seconds, and your smart trainer will automatically ease off the resistance and allow you to get back up to speed.

-That aside, being able to smoothly click through the gears as you ramp up the power in a sprint is also an important skill to practice.
+That aside, being able to click smoothly through the gears as you ramp up the power in a sprint is also an important skill to practise.